-Once fleas have made their way indoors courtesy of your pet they don't stay long on your pet.
-Recents stats indicate 5% of the flea population in your home will be on your pet; the remaining 95% will be ensconced elsewhere, which of course includes your Carpets, mats and rugs.
+Once fleas have made their way indoors courtesy of your pet, they don't stay long on him or her.
+Recents stats indicate 5% of the flea population in your home will be on your pet; the remaining 95% will be ensconced elsewhere, which of course includes your curtains and drapes.

 By their very nature they are tenacious little nasties and getting rid of them is far easier said than done.
 If you have an infestation you are best to over-do than under-do.

 Off course it is a priority to treat your pet, but this must be done in tandem with cleaning and vacuuming your curtains and drapes; together with the remainder of your home and surrounds.